 You have the right to object to any processing of your data at any time.

 You may contact us anytime to opt-out of:

-You may access the information we hold about you by contacting us directly using the contact details at the bottom of this page.
+You may access the information we hold about you at any time via your profile/account or by contacting us directly using the contact details at the bottom of this page.

 Your personal data is portable, and you have the right and flexibility to move your data to another service provider if you wish.
 To do this please contact us, stating what information you would like to transport and who to.

 You have the right to request we erase any information you no longer want us to hold.
 This erasure will mean you may no longer able to access our services and may impact your use of our Site.